NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Scout's Warning.md

-**Trigger** You are about to roll a Perception or Survival check for initiative.
+**Trigger** You are about to roll a Perception, Stealth, or Survival check for initiative.

 * * *

-You visually or audibly warn your allies of danger, granting them each a +1 circumstance bonus to their initiative rolls.
-Depending on whether you use gestures or call out, this action gains either the visual or auditory trait, respectively.
+You visually or audibly warn your allies of danger, granting them each a +1 circumstance bonus to their initiative rolls, or a +2 circumstance bonus if you're using the [[Actions/Scout|Scout]] exploration activity.
+Depending on whether you use gestures or call out, this action gains either the visual or the auditory trait, respectively.

 [[Feat_Feature Effects/Effect_ Scout's Warning|Effect: Scout's Warning]]